Get children to prepare the growing equipment

 Children can notice when they start to sprout.
 They can see which ones grow fastest.
 They can see whether they bend towards a light source and move the pots around to make them grow evenly.

-When the plants are big enough (usually late March to early April) you can help them to plant the beans outside.
+When the plants are big enough (anytime from late March to early June) you can help them to plant the beans outside.

-Here is a concise video by Sean's Allotment Garden which will show children the basics of growing these easy seeds.
+Here is a concise video by Grow Veg which will show children the basics of growing these easy seeds.